-Making a great site comes from being submerged in all things web such as current design trends, SEO, Conversion research, and UX/UX research best practices Most people that we run into that take on this DIY challenge end up doing the easy stuff for their website and then ask us to fix what they did.
+Making a great site comes from being submerged in the web, such as current design trends, SEO, Conversion research, and UX/UX research best practices.
+Most people we run into that take on this DIY challenge end up doing the easy stuff for their website and then ask us to fix what they did.

-It is proven that when comparing two services online a well-designed site is chosen over the same product or service with an ok site. https://socialtriggers.com/content-is-king-myth/
+It is proven that when comparing two services online, a well-designed site is chosen over the same product or service with an ok website. content is king myth

 Some of what you need to know

 Lots of factors need to be considered when designing a website; here are just a few.